 CICERO Radio Occultation Constellation

-- Demonstration and operational constellation of radio occultation observation satellites for a commercial customer
+- Demonstration and the operational constellation of radio occultation observation satellites for a commercial customer

-- Data products to be delivered to customer as part of a commercial data buy for near real-time weather data.
+- Data products to be delivered to customers as part of a commercial data buy for near real-time weather data.

 • Technologies developed and demonstrated